appacademy/jump-start/terminal/terminal.md

 ## Getting Help
 ### Google

 As with most things, a good place to find out info about terminal commands is [google](http://google.com/).
 If you think that you should be able to do something using the terminal but don't know how then google it!
-If you want to figure out how to display the contents of a file in the terminal search for something like "display file contents in terminal" or "unzip file in terminal".
+For example: if you want to figure out how to display the contents of a file in the terminal, search for something like "display file contents in terminal" or "unzip file in terminal".

 ### explainshell.com

-Sometimes while searching for terminal commands you will come across some really complex looking stuff.
+Some terminal commands can be really complex.
 One resource that might be able to help you parse all this info is [explainshell](http://www.explainshell.com).
 This neat little website will break down a complicated terminal command into its various parts and give you a brief explanation of each bit.

 ### Man Pages